-The school is nominally Anglican, but is open to children of all religions and includes Christians, Buddhists, Muslims and Animists.
-It originally became crucial to integrating new, often traumatised, arrivals from the war zones on the other side of the border.
+The school was founded in 2002 when it became crucial to integrating new, often traumatised, arrivals from the war zones on the other side of the border.
 For some of these “internally displaced persons”, this was their first experience of formal education, something prized by the Karen.
-The school grew from a Sunday school attached to Emmanuel Church, into a primary school to accommodate the overflow from existing camp schools of the new arrivals.
+It grew from a Sunday school attached to Emmanuel Church, into a primary school to accommodate the overflow from existing camp schools of these newly arrived children.
 This was at a time of an escalation of the civil war within Karen State.

-You can view the latest report from the Head Teacher, Gloria, by following this link: Emmanuel School Report 2017
+You can view the latest report from the Head Teacher, Gloria, by following this link: Emmanuel School Report 2018